What is the Community Air Protection Program?

 AB 134, signed into law in September 2017, appropriated $250 million from the Greenhouse Gas Reduction Fund to fund immediate emission reduction projects that would benefit state-designated disadvantaged communities.
-The Butte County Air Quality Management District was awarded $468,750 to fund emission reduction projects within such a community.
+The Butte County Air Quality Management District was awarded $468,750 in 2018 to fund emission reduction projects within such a community.
 Identified disadvantaged communities include the Chapman neighborhood in Chico and parts of the Thermalito area.
-Selected projects must be implemented through the District’s Carl Moyer Program.
-State guidelines require that zero-emission equipment projects be prioritized during this funding opportunity.
+Selected projects were implemented through the District’s Carl Moyer Program.

 How can the community provide input?

 Community members can provide input to Jason Mandly, Senior Air Quality Planner by email at firstname.lastname@example.org, or by phone at 530-332-9400 Extension 108.

 In addition to the funding opportunity mentioned above, current and future funds may become available for projects that meet the goals of AB 617 including, but not limited to: public outreach, air monitoring, and air quality improvement projects.

 In March 2019, the District’s Governing Board approved an electric school bus replacement project with the Thermalito Union Elementary School District.

 In April 2020, the District concluded a Request for Proposals for incentive projects that would meet the goals of the Community Air Protection Program.
 Projects were approved at the May 28, 2020 Regular Meeting of the District’s Governing Board.
 The following projects are being funded: